treeverse/lakeFS/docs/reference/commands.md

 **note:** This command is a lakeFS plumbing command.
 Don't use it unless you're really sure you know what you're doing.
 {: .note .note-warning }

-create a new repository with no initial branch or commit
+Create a new repository with no initial branch or commit

 ```
 lakectl repo create-bare <repository uri> <storage namespace> [flags]